 This section presents our basic threat model.
 We will later discuss how to deal with even stronger adversaries.

 The network consists of a set of switches (or for the purpose of this paper equivalently: routers), connected by a set of links.

-We focus on an adversary whose target is a high-value asset, e.g., intellectual property in a company, classified government documents, etc. The switches can be compromised, e.g., the adversary may compromise the supply chain [?], [?], exploit zero day vulnerabilities [?], use social-engineering techniques such as phishing, or is an insider.
+We focus on an adversary whose target is a high-value asset, e.g., intellectual property in a company, classified government documents, etc. The switches can be compromised, e.g., the adversary may compromise the supply chain [3], [15], exploit zero day vulnerabilities [1], use social-engineering techniques such as phishing, or is an insider.

 We assume a malicious switch can drop, fabricate and transmit any type of message in the data plane (e.g., duplicate packets), it can also misreport samples or statistics.
-If packet contents are encrypted, the attacker can exploit side channels or traffic analysis [?] to exfiltrate sensitive information, e.g., IP addresses, that can later be used to launch a targeted attack.
+If packet contents are encrypted, the attacker can exploit side channels or traffic analysis [16] to exfiltrate sensitive information, e.g., IP addresses, that can later be used to launch a targeted attack.
 For simplicity, in the next sections, we assume that the edge switches are trusted.

 There may be more than one adversarial switch, and adversarial switches may even collude.
 For covert switch-to-switch communication, one switch can inject a packet and the other drops it; or, one switch does not report the to-be-sampled packets of the colluding switch.
-We limit the paper scope, by not considering covert timing channels.
+We limit the paper scope, by not considering covert timing channels and in-band control plane attacks, although we discuss how Preacher could be used to detect them in Section VI.